Universal quantum control with dynamical correction: Discussion and Conclusion

-In summary, we present a universal error-correction protocol in our forward-engineering framework for control over the time-dependent discrete-variable systems within an ancillary picture, which can address arbitrary type of systematic errors.
-In the ideal situation, nonadiabatic paths can be generated by the von Neumann equation for the undetermined ancillary projection operators.
-In the presence of the systematic errors, the undesirable transitions among those paths can be corrected by the paths-dependent global phases, which have been to certain extend overlooked by conventional protocols, such as the shortcuts to adiabaticity and the holonomic quantum computation.
-The holonomic transformation supported by the parallel transport actually assumes a constant global phase.
-On the contrary, we find the rapidly-varying global phase can be used to correct both commutative and noncommutative errors.
-In application, we demonstrates the cyclic transfer of populations in the ubiquitous three-level system with our error correction, which could be directly extended to the systems of large scale.
-Our framework provides a universal error-correction theory for the quantum information processing and quantum network based on discrete-variable systems.
+In summary, we propose a dynamical-correction protocol under our universal framework for controlling the time-dependent discrete-variable quantum systems within an ancillary picture, that can address arbitrary systematic errors in the control parameters.
+In the ideal situation, nonadiabatic paths can be generated by the von Neumann equation for the ancillary projection operators.
+In the presence of systematic errors, either global or local, undesirable transitions among those paths can be suppressed by the time-modulated global phase that, to a certain extent, has been overlooked by existing protocols, such as shortcuts to adiabaticity and holonomic quantum computation.
+In application, we demonstrate the unidirectional and cyclic population transfer in the ubiquitous three-level system using our dynamical correction.
+Our work offers a reliable error-correction tool in the noisy intermediate-scale quantum era and enhances the robustness of quantum network based on discrete-variable systems.